All 7shifts partners must authenticate using the OAuth 2.0 flow to use 7shifts API endpoints. This guide will outline how to implement this flow.

 All requests require two headers to be sent along.
 The Authorization Bearer header, with the token issued from the previous token request, and an x-company-guid header.
 This GUID ensures the request is being made for one specific company.

 The GUID is issued to a partner when a company grant is authorized by an administrator of the account.
 The GUID is a 1:1 map to each company ID.

 /api/v2/whoami.
-If successful it will return a identify_id in the payload.
+If successful, it will return an identify_id in the payload.

 url --location --request GET 'https://api.7shifts.com/v1/users/12345' \ --header 'x-company-guid: GUID' \ --header 'Authorization: Bearer ISSUED_TOKEN'